 It’s best to check your local food codes and talk to your restaurant manager about beard nets if you’re worried about your beard.

 One of the problems with restaurant kitchens is cleanliness.
 It’s something that all restaurants are judged on.

 With the legal requirement for long-haired employees and hair nets, many restaurants have banned ponytails, so it makes sense that beard hair nets would also be required.

 Hairnets prevent loose strands from falling into food and onto plates, but trichologists say beards can be really un-hygienic.
 For one, facial hair has more skin infections and contains more germs than regular hair.

-Another is staphylococcus, which lives in hair follicles and may be present in 25% of people, even when they have no symptoms.
+Another germ is staphylococcus, which lives in hair follicles and may be present in 25% of people, even when they have no symptoms.

 Still, some chefs still don’t wear beard hairnets and they’re not required in all restaurants.
-Disposable beard covers may be worn by those working around uncovered food before it’s cooked though.
+Disposable beard covers may be worn by those working around uncovered food before it’s cooked, though.

-Where to Find Beard Nets
+Where to Buy Beard Nets?